JordyAaldering/Big-Data/docs/assignment05.md

 ## Initial analysis

-To do some initial analysis on this data we will use a writer that writes the stream to memory.
+To do some initial analysis on this data we will use a writeStream that writes the stream to memory.

 ```scala
 val streamWriterMem = runes